 The Eihei-ji Temple Complex

 Let’s kick things off with what I consider to be Fukui’s premiere destination, the quaint temple of Eihei-ji.
 This Zen Buddhism complex remains a very active monastery and is considered to be one of the head temples of the Soto sect.
-Found on the outskirts of Fukui’s capital city, Eihei-ji was originally erected by the imminent Buddhist scholar, Dogen.
+Found on the outskirts of Fukui’s capital city, Eihei-ji was originally erected by the eminent Buddhist scholar, Dogen.
 If you’re not familiar with the figure, know that Dogen is basically one of a handful of monks who were responsible for Zen’s importation to China from Japan.

 All in all, Eihei-ji’s captivating grounds are home to over seventy structures.
 These are all interlinked to facilitate easy movement throughout the compound even when blanketed by the Hokuriku region’s copious snowfall.
 Visitors to Eihei-ji will first enter the temple via the main reception hall for lay people.
 Then, after listening to a short lecture about the temple in Japanese, you’ll be free to peruse the premises at your leisure.
-Note that you’ll want to be sure to snag one of the English pamphlet at the reception desk so that you can better comprehend the premises.
+Note that you’ll want to be sure to snag one of the English pamphlets at the reception desk so that you can better comprehend the premises.

 Of the many buildings that comprise Eihei-ji, the chief ones that you’ll want to keep an eye out for are the Butsuden (Buddha hall), the Hatto (the main lecture hall), the Jyoden (the founder’s hall where Dogen’s ashes are), and the massive Sanmon gate which dates from 1794.
 Note that since Eihei-ji is built onto the slope of a hill, you’re going to need to haul your behind up a significant number of steps.
 Should you be traveling with someone who has a mobility impairment, be sure to tell the monks as there are alternative options for barrier-free routes.

 Lastly, know that the journey to Eihei-ji is surprisingly simple, provided that you can navigate finding the right bus.
 You see, from Fukui Station, there are hourly direct departures for Eihei-ji which will only cost you 720 yen.
 The total travel time should be no longer than around a half an hour.
-An additional option allows you to pick up a bus at Eiheiji-guchi Station which entails a ten minute ride.
+An additional option allows you to catch a bus at Eiheiji-guchi Station which entails a ten minute ride.

 The Cliffs of Tojinbo